 A South-North-South Circular Programme for Sustainable Development

-TWAS, in collaboration with the Lincei Academy and SISSA, offers young scientists from Least Developed Countries the opportunity to visit research laboratories at Centres of Excellence in Trieste, Italy (please see below and also in the application form).
+UNESCO-TWAS, in collaboration with the Lincei Academy and the International School for Advanced Studies (SISSA), offers young scientists from least developed countries the opportunity to visit research laboratories at Centres of Excellence in Trieste, Italy.
+(For details, see below and in the application form.)
 Research proposals must fall under the umbrella of sustainability science and thus be relevant to areas that support the United Nations Sustainable Development Goals (SDGs).

 The purpose of these exchange fellowships is twofold: